 Sioux Honey Teaming Up with Soldiers’ Angels for the Holidays

 SIOUX CITY, Iowa – Sioux Honey Association Co-op is joining with Soldiers’ Angels to share sweetness with deployed service members over the holidays.
-This month marks the beginning of a partnership between the co-op and the organization, which aids wounded heroes, military families, deployed service members and veterans of all eras.
+November 2019 marks the beginning of a partnership between the co-op and the organization, which aids wounded heroes, military families, deployed service members and veterans of all eras.

 “Sioux Honey beekeepers have been able to pursue this incredible livelihood for a century now because we have the freedom and safety to do so.
 We can do what we do thanks to the American military,” said Rob Buhmann, chair of the Sioux Honey board.
 “That’s why we are supporting Soldiers’ Angels and encouraging people to think of our troops this holiday season.”

 Through the partnership, Sioux Honey is donating cases of Sue Bee honey to the Angel Bakers group – a division of Soldiers’ Angels – to be used for treats prepared for deployed military.